Skip to content

 “Murderdrome” Nickname Sticks

-After the tragic accident, the motordrome tried to stay open, offering bicycle “velodrome style” racing on the track.
+After the tragic accident, the Motordromee remains open, offering bicycle “velodrome style” racing on the track.
 It didn’t last long.

-The Newark Motordrome tried running other events at the Motordrome, but the track closed in September 1912.
-The accident demanded attention, and the Newark Common Council passed an ordinance in December 1912 banning motorcycle races at board tracks within the city limits.
-This ban ultimately led to the permanent closure of the venue.
+The Newark Motor.
+The Motordromee tried to run other events at its track, which closed in September 1912.
+The accident demanded attention, and the Newark Common Council passed an ordinance in December 1912 banning motorcycle races at Board tracks within the city limits.
+This ban ultimately led to the venue’s permanent closure.

 On November 25, 1912, the Newark Motordrome went up for Sheriff’s sale.
-On Nov.
-25, 1912, it was reportedly sold to a Mr. William Gerch, vouched by George W. Cross, Eastern Racing Association.
+On November 25, 1912, it was reportedly sold to a Mr. William Gerch, vouched for by George W. Cross, Eastern Racing Association.
 Star-Ledger

-In 1913, two companies formed as part of the Newark Stadium Motordrome Company and the Newark Stadium Motordrome, referred to as amusement companies, to consider building automobile and motorcycle tracks in the Boston area.
+In 1913, two companies, the Newark Stadium Motordrome Company and the Newark Stadium Motordrome, were formed as amusement companies to consider building automobile and motorcycle tracks in the Boston area.
 That’s another story for another time.

-Despite its popularity, board-track motorcycle racing was fraught with risks: high speeds, lack of brakes, and minimal safety precautions led to frequent and often deadly accidents.
+Despite its popularity, board-track motorcycle racing was fraught with risks: high speeds, the lack of brakes, and minimal safety precautions led to frequent, often deadly incidents.
 The danger extended to spectators, who were vulnerable to flying debris or motorcycles crashing into the stands.
 This earned the tracks the ominous nickname “murderdromes.”
-Maintenance costs for the wooden tracks were high, as they were prone to weathering and damage, further challenging their sustainability.
-The economic hardships of the Great Depression made it difficult for motordromes to survive, and by the late 1920s and 1930s, the sport had declined mainly in favor of dirt track and paved oval racing, which was safer and more practical.
+Maintenance costs for the wooden tracks were high, as they were prone to weathering and damage, further undermining their utility.
+The economic hardships of the Great Depression made it difficult for motordromes to survive.
+By the late 1920s and 1930s, the sport had declined mainly in favor of track and dirt-track racing, with paved ovals considered safer and more practical.

-Vailsburg Park Walk in Entrance on South Orange Avene and S. Munn St.
+Vailsburg Park Walk-in Entrance, Walk-in Orange Avenue, and S. Munn St.

-Vailsburg itself was an independent municipality until 1905 when the city of Newark annexed it.
-Vailsburg Park is located on 30.32 acres and is part of the Essex County Park System, the first county park system in the United States.
+Vailsburg itself.
+It was an independent municipality until 1905, when the city of Newark annexed it.
+Vailsburg Park is located on 30.
+Covert is part of the Essex County Park System, the first county park system in the United States.
 Electric Park was once located on the land that later became Vailsburg Park.
 Electric Park was an amusement park, part of a wave of “electric parks” nationwide that were powered by and named after the advent of electric lighting.
 Electric Park effectively shut down operations around 1912.

 The Olmsted Brothers Landscaping firm designed Vailsburg Park.
 Olmsted’s legacy can be seen across the country.
-The Buffalo, New York park system, the US Capitol grounds in Washington, DC, the 1893 Columbian Exposition grounds in Chicago, and Mont Royal Park in Montreal, Canada are just a few of his major works.
+The Buffalo, New York,k park system, the US Capitol grounds in Washington, DC, the 1893 Columbian Exposition grounds in Chicago, and Mount Royal Park in Montreal, Canada, are just a few of his major works.

 Although park construction started in 1917, significant improvements were not completed until the late 1920s.
-The Olmsted Brothers designed broad lawns that give a feeling of spaciousness, while large trees abound on the park’s perimeter, surrounding the ballfields, playgrounds, and a bandstand.
+The Olmsted Brothers designed broad lawns that evoke a sense of creation, while large trees line the perimeter, surrounding the ballfields, playgrounds, and a bandstand.

 MLH Remembers Jersey Motorsports with New “Wear Lost Jersey Motorsports History” Merch

-Mr. Local History recreated a few iconic motorsports images from Jersey history that can be made into t-shirts and other fun merch.
+Mr. Local History recreated a few iconic motorsports images from Jersey history that can be made into t-shirts and other fun merchandise.
 To check them out, click here.

-After 1930, other area velodromes continued, including Weequahic Park, pronounced Week-Quake (Newark), and Nutly Velodromes.
-Another velodrome in Newark, Olympia Park, was located in a different part of Newark and served as a general-purpose venue.
+After 1930, other area velodromes continued to operate, including Weequahic Park, pronounced Week (Newark-Quake (Newark), and Nudomes.
+Nutleyher velodrome in Newark, Olympia, and elsewhere in a different part of Newark served as a general-purpose venue.
 It hosted various events, including baseball games, fairs, and community gatherings.
 Unlike the Newark Velodrome, which specializes in cycling and motorcycling, Olympia Park focuses more on team sports and public entertainment.
 It was a hub for broader recreational and social activities in the city.
 While both venues played key roles in Newark’s sports and entertainment history, their purposes and contributions were distinct.
 The Newark Velodrome stood out for its innovation in track design and its role in cycling and motorcycle racing.
 At the same time, Olympia Park was a versatile space for community events and team sports.

-As a Madison Square Garden fan, I love this 1908 Madison Square Garden photo of the six-day cycle endurance race.
-Many people are unaware that the current Madison Square Garden is the fourth incarnation of that edifice.
-The first two were purpose-built as velodromes.
-The modern track cycling discipline of “Madison” comes from The Garden, which hosted an annual six-day bicycle race that was about as popular as the Super Bowl today.
+As a Madison Square Garden fan, I love the 1908 Madison Square Garden cycle endurance race.
+Many people are unaware that the current Madison Square Garden is the fourth incarnation of that edifice—the first two were purpose-built as velodromes.
+The modern track cycling discipline of “Madison” comes from Arden, which hosted an annual six-day bicycle race that was about as popular as the Super Bowl today.
 16,000 people would continuously cram into MSG for the event.
-But there was strong interest in those motorcycles below…..which were quickly becoming the “daredevils of the tracks to come.”
+But there was strong interest in those motorcycles below, which were quickly becoming the “daredevils of the tracks to come.”

 Source: Wall of Death by David Gaylin